What are the testing options for Zika virus?

 Should I get a blood test, ultrasound or both?

 Current recommendations include ultrasound testing for any women who had traveled to a Zika-affected area during her pregnancy, regardless of symptoms or blood test results.
 Blood testing is recommended if your travel has been within the last 12 weeks.

 Do I need a referral to get tested?

 The blood tests are sent to the CDC with detailed paperwork and require a visit with a provider in order to make sure testing is indicated and that everything is completed correctly.
 Your obstetrical provider may be able to draw this blood work for you or may refer you to a maternal fetal medicine specialist for evaluation.

 Should my husband/significant other be tested?

-Anyone, men or women, with symptoms within two weeks of travel to an affected area can be tested.
-Additionally, pregnant women with a travel history within 12 weeks should be tested whether or not they had symptoms.
+Anyone, men or women, who notices symptoms within two weeks of travel to an affected area can be tested.
+Additionally, pregnant women with a travel history within 12 weeks should be tested whether or not they have symptoms.